spautz/limited-cache/README.md

 getCacheMetaFromProxy(myLimitedCacheObject);
 ```

-Do not manipulate cacheMeta directly: an entire set of low-level functions is available for that.
-Every function
+Do not manipulate cacheMeta directly: a set of low-level functions is available for that.
+Every action available
-available on the higher-level LimitedCache and LimitedCacheObject is available as a low-level function.
+on the higher-level LimitedCache and LimitedCacheObject is available as a low-level function.

 - `lowLevelInit(options)`
 - `lowLevelGetOne(cacheMeta, cacheKey)`